Our School’s Values and Beliefs

 We will record the information that you and your child give us.
 We will then suggest various ways in which we can help and together agree on a plan.
 This often involves staff speaking to the relevant children to explain how each child is feeling and to give advice to ensure that each child feels safe and respected.
 After an agreed time, a follow up conversation is had with each child to ensure that the situation has been resolved.

-For more information, refer to our Anti-Bullying Policy
+For more information, refer to our Behaviour and Anti-Bullying Policy